 Shopping for a new mattress?
-Chances are if you’re on the hunt for a new mattress nowadays, you’ll find plenty of options using what is called latex foam.
-Though latex foam has been around for quite some time, only recently has it experienced a sort of renaissance within the mattress industry—and for good reason.
-Latex foam has plenty in the way of both health and comfort benefits, and its growing popularity is hard to ignore.
+Chances are, if you’re searching for a new mattress, you’ll find plenty of options related to latex foam.
+While it has been a preferred material for some time, latex has experienced a sort of renaissance within the mattress industry—and for good reason.
+Latex foam offers plenty in the way of health and comfort benefits.

-So what exactly should you know about latex mattresses before you settle on the perfect bed?
-These 5 things should be at top-of-mind during your mattress search.
+So what exactly should you know about latex mattresses before you decide on the perfect bed?
+These 5 things should be top of mind during your mattress search.

-#1: Latex foam is more responsive than memory foam, and softer than an innerspring.
+1. Latex foam is more responsive than memory foam.

-Foam mattresses in general are popular because they offer conforming support that either reduces or eliminates pressure point pain (you know, those uncomfortable spots on your shoulders or hips that you feel when you sleep on a surface that’s too firm).
-That’s important because pressure points are a top cause of morning aches and pains.
-Unlike lots of traditional innerspring mattresses, foam beds contour to the curves of the body without putting too much pressure on those critical pressure points.
+Foam mattresses are generally popular because they contour to the curves of the body while either reducing or eliminating pressure point pain (you know, those uncomfortable spots on your shoulders or hips that you feel when you sleep on a surface that’s too firm).
+That’s important because pressure point irritation is a top cause of morning aches and pains.

-Both memory foam and latex foam offer contouring properties superior to traditional innerspring mattresses – but there’s a reason why some sleepers prefer latex foam over memory foam.
+Both memory foam and latex foam offer superior contouring properties, but there’s a reason why some sleepers prefer latex.
 While memory foam is generally considered a slow response foam—meaning that it may take a few seconds to return to its natural form after pressure is released—latex foam is a fast-response foam that almost immediately returns to its shape after weight is removed.
 The pros?
 A bed that gently relieves pressure points, but avoids the quicksand feeling of memory foam.

-You can get latex mattresses that are 100% natural, made from the sap of the rubber tree—a renewable, eco-friendly source.
-Or, you can opt for a synthetic latex which has the same properties at a lower price.
-There are even mattresses that blend both natural and synthetic latex foam.
-Depending on which type of latex mattress you choose, you might find a fully-latex foam mattress, or mattresses that layer a latex foam layer on top of a firmer base foam – but either way you go, you’ll still enjoy the benefits of latex construction.
+You can get latex mattresses that are 100 percent natural, made from the sap of the rubber tree—a renewable, eco-friendly source—or you can opt for a synthetic latex mattress which offers many of the same properties at a lower price.
+Some mattress manufacturers blend both natural and synthetic latex foam, either by creating a composite material or layering a 100 percent natural latex layer on top of a blended or fully synthetic layer to reduce cost.
+Regardless of which type of latex mattress you choose, you’ll still enjoy the sleep benefits of latex construction.

-Some latex mattress manufacturers offer latex mattresses in a choice of comfort levels – soft, medium or firm.
-This gives you the ability to choose the sleeping surface that works for your particular sleep style (and if you’ve done your research about the best type of mattress for your sleep style, you’ll appreciate the adaptability of latex foam).
-While every sleeper is different, most will agree that the combined responsiveness and contouring of latex foam is perhaps the very best choice for those that suffer from chronic back pain, so long as you choose the right comfort level for your body type and sleep style.
+Latex mattresses are often offered in a choice of comfort levels, including soft, medium or firm.
+Varying firmness levels allows you to choose the sleep surface that works best for your particular sleep style.
+(If you’ve done your research about the best type of mattress for your sleep style, you’ll appreciate the adaptability of latex foam).
+Most sleepers will agree that the combined responsiveness and contouring of latex foam is one of the best choices for those who suffer from chronic back pain, as long as you choose the right comfort level for your body type and sleep position.

 To Your Perfect